|

 there is no right or wrong, it is just a confirmation about your perception

 when we win or lose.
 It is not a one sided game.
-If you find that you are
+Have you played golf?

 losing in all of your games, (Blackjack, Dice, Poker, Sports Book, the

-Track…) that is your message.
+Track.) that is your message.
 Look for the message being given to you in

 losing.
 It now becomes your “new game” to play.
 “Get yourself out of this